Assessment & Target Setting

 - Subject leaders of English and maths attend LA support meetings where best practice is discussed.

-The Department for Education Performance Tables only take into account GCSEs and a small number of BTEC qualifications and focus on the expected performance of students in mainstream schools.
-Whilst many of our students do achieve GCSE and BTEC qualifications the relatively small number is such that, in line with all special schools, our Progress 8 measure is effectively meaningless.
+The Department for Education Performance Tables only take into account GCSEs and focus on the expected performance of pupils in mainstream schools.
+Whilst many of our students do achieve GCSE qualifications, the relatively small number is such that, in line with all special schools, our Progress 8 measure is effectively meaningless.
 At the same time we also offer a wide range of other qualifications, such as Entry Level Certificates and Functional Skills which are not recognised in the Performance Tables.
 We tackle these problems in three ways:

 - Year-on-year comparison of KS4 Performance Tables data ie. performance of current Year 11 with last year’s.
-Although this has limited value due to our small cohort sizes (meaning it only takes one or two students to significantly skew data) broad trends are evident and we generally use the past three years’ performance data for comparative purposes in order to minimise the impact of ‘rogue’ data.
+Although this has limited value due to our small cohort sizes (meaning it only takes one or two pupils to significantly skew data) broad trends are evident and we generally use the past three years’ performance data for comparative purposes, in order to minimise the impact of ‘rogue’ data.

 - We carry out an annual Performance Tables Comparison in which we compare our performance with that of similar special schools across the northwest.
 As less information is now published by the Department for Education this comparison is now restricted to a comparison of Progress 8 and Attainment 8 measures.

 - We carry out an in-depth analysis of end of Key Stage 4 performance in all qualifications.
 As part of this process we assign points to all qualifications in line with the system used by the Department for Education prior to 2014.
 This takes account of all of the qualifications we offer and is another way of comparing each year group’s performance with that of previous cohorts.
 It has the advantage of including the progress made by our less able students who do not follow GCSE courses.